Working in the UK after study

 Skilled worker (formerly Tier 2)

-If you're an international student who has graduated with a degree from a UK university, you're entitled to apply in the Skilled Worker category of the Points Based System.
+After graduating from the University of Leeds, you are entitled to apply in the Skilled Worker category of the Points Based System.
 This was formerly called the Tier 2 route.
 You can find up-to-date Skilled Worker route information on the GOV.UK website.
 We will update this page as soon as possible with more details.
 You can find information about working after studies on the UKCISA website.

 Start Up Visa